department-of-veterans-affairs/va.gov-team/products/identity-personalization/sso/team-charter.md

 #### 2. Sprint Planning
 _Outline work to be done this sprint in order to accomplish the team's goals_

-- 2nd Monday of every sprint (eg, Monday before new sprint begins) @ 2 pm ET
+- 2nd Monday of every sprint (eg, 2 days before new sprint begins) @ 2 pm ET
 - 1 hour
 - Review stories in the Ready pipeline and assign them to team members (Assignees)
 - Assign points or ensure the point estimate still is accurate (Estimates)